 Some of Capito’s most recently sponsored bills include...

-- S. 2872: A bill to require the Government Accountability Office to submit to Congress a ...
+- S. 539: A bill to direct the Secretary of Veterans Affairs to submit to Congress ...

-From Jan 2015 to Apr 2016, Capito missed 3 of 404 roll call votes, which is 0.7%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
-ProPublica has tracked 31 explanations for these missed votes.
+From Jan 2015 to Apr 2021, Capito missed 50 of 1,985 roll call votes, which is 2.5%.
+This is worse than the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.